 - Select Properties.

-- Scroll down look for Internet Protocol Version 4 (TCP/IPv4).
+- Scroll down to Internet Protocol Version 4 (TCP/IPv4).

 - Select it and then click on Properties.